mediachain/apps/tutorials/moma.md

 ```

 ## Generating, validating, and publishing schemas
 Follow the instructions to install [schema-guru](https://github.com/mediachain/aleph/blob/master/docs/schema-generation.md), a tool that lets you automatically derive JSON schemas from a set of JSON instances.
-The guide explains how the naming conventions work and the meaning of all the parameters.
+The [schema generation guide](https://github.com/mediachain/aleph/blob/master/docs/schema-generation.md) explains how the naming conventions work and the meaning of all the parameters.

 Generate the schemas:
 ```